Skip to content

 After you complete your program, Learning Abroad will receive your transcript and then provide it and your transfer credit pre-approval form to International Admissions.
 International Admissions will place the U of U equivalent courses, along with the corresponding grades and number of credits earned, to your transfer record.
 The placeholder courses will remain on your U of U record, but you will not see a grade or credit amount for them on your transcript.
 You will see this information on your transfer record.
 Note that International Admissions determines the final evaluation of transfer credit.
 In some circumstances, the final number of credits that transfer may differ from the original placeholder course designation.

 Before you depart for your program, Learning Abroad will ask you to indicate the total number of credits in which you intend to enroll.
-We will then ask again when your program begins to confirm the total number of credits in which you enrolled.
 If your total of number credits changes at any point, you are responsible for communicating this information to Learning Abroad because it can affect your eligibility for and disbursement of financial aid and scholarships.

 Pre-approving Transfer Credit

-• Identifies what courses you will take abroad
+• Identifies which courses you will take abroad

 • Clarifies if these courses fulfill U of U requirements